 Emergencies, such as wildfires, floods, infectious disease outbreaks and other threats can disrupt the environment of care or change the demand for the health center’s services making it essential for health centers to ensure that emergency management is integrated into its daily functions and values.

-Montana CHCs and Urban Indian Centers can contact state preparedness partners to be part of an emergency notification system, and for training updates and information on regional coalition activities.
+Montana CHCs and UIOs can contact state preparedness partners to be part of an emergency notification system, and for training updates and information on regional coalition activities.